 Who will be your contact for this information?
 Will you contact them weekly?
 Monthly?

-Get these details ironed out from the beginning with the management so that you (and whoever is getting you the information) will all be on the same page.
+Get these details ironed out with management from the beginning so that you (and whoever is getting you the information) will all be on the same page.